basp/nanibot/README.md

 > markov_server:seed_file("./chatlog.txt").
 ```

+Note that seeding is additive.
+For example, you can grow the
+bot's markov potential in real-time by using the chat messages
+you receive and the `seed` function.
+You could opt to filter
+out anything the bot's own messages or even decide to inlude
+a percentage of them (this can work surprisingly well).

+Or you can increase the bot's vocabulary just by seeding it
+more stuff while it's running using any of the API's and
+the Erlang shell.

+Note that there's no way to save the bots markov memory just yet
+(it's two ETS tables) although it should be trivial to implement.
+The bot is still in very early stages so for now it's convenient
+just to wipe memory on process exit.

 After we have seeded the server we are ready to generate some tokens:
 ```
 % Generate 13 (or less if it can't find links) tokens of random text